 It is just a matter of opinion of which one is better.
 Some investment gurus swear by mutual funds, while others point to buying index funds.

-I should point out that ETFs typically have a better tax structure than mutual funds because they are bought and sold on the exchanges.
+I should point out that ETFs typically have a better tax structure than mutual funds because they are bought and sold on exchanges.